WunmiSalami/Group4-ECE1140/Track_and_Train/Train_Model/TRAIN_MANAGER_README.md

 Train Manager maintains consistency between Train Model's internal state and the JSON representation that Track Control and other modules read.
 After each physics cycle in Train Model, Train Manager verifies that state updates are written to the JSON file correctly.
 If JSON write operations fail (due to file locks, disk errors, or corruption), Train Manager implements retry logic with exponential backoff, logging failures for debugging while preventing cascading errors.

 The module also handles state recovery scenarios.
-If the system detects that a train's JSON entry is missing or corrupted (perhaps due to a crash or file system issue), Train Manager can reconstruct the entry from the Train Model's in-memory state.
-This recovery mechanism ensures that temporary file system issues don't permanently lose train state, allowing operations to continue with minimal disruption.
+If the system detects that a train's JSON entry is missing or corrupted (perhaps due to a crash or file system error), Train Manager can reconstruct the entry from the Train Model's in-memory state.
+This recovery mechanism ensures that temporary file system errors don't permanently lose train state, allowing operations to continue with minimal disruption.

 Train Manager monitors for state inconsistencies between different system components.
 For example, if Track Control believes Train 1 is at block 65 but Train Model reports block 63, Train Manager detects this mismatch and logs a warning.
 In severe cases (large position discrepancies that suggest data corruption), Train Manager can trigger a synchronization operation that forces all modules to re-read the authoritative state from Train Model.